 The experts will tell us that these people do not need any psychiatric care any more and that care to deal with old age or such is needed.
 I have a problem with that.
 Are the Minister, the Minister of State and experts saying that the medical staff are wrong?
 I am not saying that they are wrong but people have been in their home for many years.
 I have no doubt that when the Minister of State changes that environment, she causes them great distress and pain.
 I would appreciate the best answer the Minister of State can give me.

 I am taking this matter on behalf of the Minister of State with responsibility for elder care, Deputy Jim Daly.
-The Minister of State would like to reassure the Deputy that the current and future care needs of the residents of the Rosalie unit has been paramount in all decisions and actions taken by the Health Service Executive, HSE.
+The Minister of State would like to reassure the Deputy that the current and future care needs of the residents of the Rosalie unit have been paramount in all decisions and actions taken by the Health Service Executive, HSE.
 The Rosalie unit is located in Castlerea, County Roscommon.
 It is a continuing care facility for psychiatric and later-life patients.
 There are currently 12 residents in the Rosalie unit and the stated intention of the HSE is to continue to provide care for these residents in line with the needs identified in their individual care plans.

 The Government committed to, and prioritised, the reform of our mental health services in line with A Vision for Change.
 The strategy set out a comprehensive policy framework for the development of these services.
 In line with the strategy, it is the HSE's position that there is an urgent need to improve mental health services in Roscommon and this was highlighted in the independent review of the services in 2017.
 As part of the improvement process and in order to best address the patients' care needs, the residents of the unit had clinical assessments carried out by the HSE consultant-led multidisciplinary team.
 The clinical assessments of the residents of the Rosalie unit indicated that their care needs had changed since admission, to include physical care needs, and that their individual future care needs would be best met outside the Rosalie unit.